Dialectal Layers in West Iranian: a Hierarchical Dirichlet Process Approach to Linguistic Relationships

 \subsection{Representation of sound change}

-In designing our methodology, we made the radical decision to make no prior assumptions about the nature of the conditioning environments involved in the sound changes under study, instead treating entire etyma as conditioning environments.
+In designing this paper's methodology, I made the radical decision to make no prior assumptions about the nature of the conditioning environments involved in the sound changes under study, instead treating entire etyma as conditioning environments.
 At first blush, this may seem like an implementation of the dictum that every word has its own history, attributed to dialect geographers such as Jules Gilli\'eron and Hugo Schuchardt.
-This is not the case: by linking the diachronic behavior of Proto-Iranian sounds in individual etyma to a finite number of dialect components exhibiting regularized sound change, we have learned patterns of sound change within components as well as patterns of admixture within languages; our model ultimately embodies the interpretation of the above problem posed by dialect geographers that was provided by \citet[360]{Bloomfield1933}.
+This is not the case: by linking the diachronic behavior of Proto-Iranian sounds in individual etyma to a finite number of dialect components exhibiting regularized sound change, we have inferred information regarding patterns of sound change within components as well as patterns of admixture within languages; the model ultimately embodies the interpretation of the above problem posed by dialect geographers that was provided by \citet[360]{Bloomfield1933}.

 At the same time, it may be wrong to ignore the effect of phonetic similarity between conditioning environments on sound change.
 It may be the case that in a particular dialect component, {\it *\textsubarch{u}-} undergoes a particular type of change in similar-looking etyma like \textit{*\textsubarch{u}ah\textsubarch{i}a-} and \textit{*\textsubarch{u}a\'c\textsubarch{i}a-}, but a different change in a more dissimilar etymon such as \textit{*\textsubarch{u}arka-}.
-We have ignored this possibility; our goal was to let this systematicity fall out of the data in a bottom-up fashion.
+I have ignored this possibility; my goal was to let this systematicity fall out of the data in a bottom-up fashion.
 If desired, it is possible to employ a prior over sound change that can express covariance, such as the logistic normal distribution, which will encourage Proto-Iranian sounds to behave similarly in phonetically similar environments (which can potentially be operationalized via a smooth kernel function of the edit distance between the etyma containing these environments).